KhronosGroup/Vulkan-ValidationLayers/CONTRIBUTING.md

 Finally, please feel free to contact any of the developers that are actively contributing should you wish to coordinate further.

-It is the maintainers goal for all issues to be assigned or triaged within one business day of their submission.
+It is the maintainers goal for all issues to be assigned or `triaged` within one business day of their submission.
 If you choose to work on an issue that is assigned, simply coordinate with the current assignee.

+> triaged = decide if real issue, label it, assign it

 ## **How to Submit Fixes**